 We provide our NEOs and other employees with a base salary to provide a fixed amount of compensation for services during the fiscal year.
 Base salaries and any increases or decreases thereto are subjectively determined by the committee for each of the NEOs on an individual basis, taking into consideration the factors described above, including an assessment of individual contributions to Company performance, length of tenure, compensation levels for comparable positions, internal equities among positions and, with respect to executives other than the Chief Executive Officer, the recommendations of the Chief Executive Officer.
-During 2019, Mr. Straehla and Mr. Layton each offered a 10% voluntary reduction in annual base pay effective September 30, 2019, and such reduced salaries remained in effect throughout 2020 and 2021.
-See "Compensation Tables -2021 Summary Compensation Table" below.
+During 2019, Mr. Straehla and Mr. Layton each offered a 10% voluntary reduction in annual base pay effective September 30, 2019, and such reduced salaries remained in effect through August 14, 2022.
+In August 2022, the compensation committee reviewed the base salaries of each of the Chief Executive Officer and Chief Financial Officer and approved approximately 30% increases to each of their salaries.